pirl-lab/pirl-lab.github.io/content/publication/paper-2/index.md

 ---
-title: 'A Closer Look at the Limitations of Instruction Tuning'
+title: 'Recursive analytical quadrature for the close evaluation of Laplace and Helmholtz layer potentials over flat boundary elements in R3'
 authors:
   - Shoken Kaneko
   - Nail A. Gumerov